 Medical History Questionnaire

 You must complete the medical health questionnaire regarding your pregnancy and the medical history of your family, preferably before your deliver.
 This form asks for information about your health, your pregnancy, and the medical history of your family.
 These questions are similar to the questions asked of volunteer blood donors, and some are of a personal nature.
 This information will be kept strictly confidential.
 Get a medical history questionnaire prior to delivery.

 If you go to the hospital to deliver your baby before you are able to complete the form, inform the hospital staff that you would like to donate your baby's cord blood and they will provide a form to be completed at that time.

 You must give us your written permission to collect your cord blood.
-This consent form permits your doctor to perform the cord blood collection.
-It also allows us to do the necessary testing to determine whether it will be stored for public banking or made available for research.
+This consent form permits your doctor to perform the cord blood collection and allow the blood to be used for research.
 The consent form will be signed at the hospital when you deliver your baby.
 If you pre-registered with us, a copy will be sent to your home for you to review before you deliver.
 See the consent form here.

 Follow-Up Phone Call

-A nurse from the St. Louis Cord Blood Bank may contact you several weeks after your delivery to check on the health of you and your baby.
-If your child’s cord blood is identified as a potential match for a patient anytime in the future, an additional phone call will be made to check on the health of your child and family.
+A nurse from the St. Louis Cord Blood Bank may contact you after your delivery to check on the health of you and your baby.
 This call is to obtain and update medical information only.
 At no time will you or your child be asked for additional blood samples.

 Your Privacy Protected